ZYSBplan/AutoCompletionLocal/vsc-extension-quickstart.md

 ## Setup

-* install the recommended extensions (amod
+* install the recommended extensions (amodio.tsl-problem-matcher and dbaeumer.vscode-eslint)

+## Get up and runni